videlais/Unofficial-Ink-Cookbook/Chapter2/index.md

 *Figure 3:* Inky Editor

 When opened, the Inky Editor will show two main panes.
 The first, on the left, is where the code is written.
-As it is run by the editor, the results will be previewed on the right pane.
+As it is run in the editor, the results will be previewed on the right pane.

 ### Opening an Ink File